-Each student is assigned an advisor at the time of admittance to the University.
+Each student is assigned an advisor/Student Success Coach at the time of admittance to the University.
 Advisors are assigned according to the student’s major.
 Advisors are also assigned to undecided majors.
 The advisor will give advice on required courses and other pertinent academic information.
 It is the responsibility of the student to review his or her progress each semester with the advisor and to keep informed of changes, procedures, and regulations which may affect successful pursuit of a university degree.

 Academic Probation and Dismissal

 Students will be placed on academic probation or dismissed from Bethune-Cookman University for failure to maintain satisfactory academic progress.
 The minimum acceptable academic standing is 1.85 for freshmen, 2.00 for all other classifications.